Watercolor landscape in sage green and warm tan evoking reflective coaching supervision practice

 Grounded in established frameworks and relationally anchored

-Together, these frameworks — alongside the competency models published by EMCC and ICF for coaching supervision — provide a sound foundation that always centers the relationship between us.
-Good supervision requires trust.
-Trust requires a genuine interpersonal connection.
+These frameworks — alongside the competency models published by EMCC and ICF for coaching supervision — provide a sound foundation that always centers the relationship between us.

 Compassionate challenge